I've been on quite the quest to find the right sunscreen to add to my morning skincare regime.

 Mineral sunscreen is my spf of choice.
 However, it can be tricky due to the dreaded white cast that some leave on the skin thanks to the active ingredient in this type of sunscreen —zinc oxide.
 Also, the consistency can be thick and greasy.
 Really thick and greasy!

 Drunk Elephant Umbra™ Sheer Physical Daily Defense

-Enter Drunk Elephant Umbra™ Sheer Physical Defense has answered my 'non-greasy, anti-aging, alcohol-free, broad-spectrum sunscreen/day cream' prayers.
+Drunk Elephant Umbra™ Sheer Physical Defense has answered my 'non-greasy, anti-aging, alcohol-free, broad-spectrum sunscreen/day cream' prayers.
 I absolutely love this product.
 It ticks all the boxes for me.

 Bravo Drunk Elephant!
 They have managed to create a formula that;